-As the world's largest jewellery maker, we are determined to reduce our climate footprint and committed to being carbon neutral by 2025.
-Discover our sustainable practices.
+As the world's largest jewellery maker, we are determined to reduce our climate footprint and committed to be carbon neutral in our own operations by 2025.
+Discover our commitment to achieving sustainable practices.

 At Pandora, we are committed to moving further towards circularity in our materials and waste e.g. using silver and gold that can be infinitely recycled.

 In addition to reducing carbon emissions, we continuously work to reduce our wider environmental footprint.
-Last year, 88% of waste at our crafting facilities was recycled.
+Last year, more than 90% of waste at our crafting facilities was recycled.

 Pandora’s crafting facilities in Thailand are among the most modern and energy efficient in the industry.
-To reach our goal of using 100% renewable energy, we will first increase our own production of green power by installing solar voltaic panels at our crafting facilities.
+Our crafting facilities in Thailand account for half of our global energy consumption, and in 2020 we switched to 100% renewable energy supplied by local solar projects.
 At the same time, we are committed to reducing or recycling waste materials and water at our crafting facilities.

 Pandora for UNICEF